 Breanne L. Snapp is an associate at the firm’s Madison office where her primary practice includes class action work.
-Ms. Snapp has represented thousands of employees across the country in their claims for overtime, including a class of Epic Systems Quality Assurance workers — read about it here.
-She is currently working on behalf of employees who are seeking to recover unpaid overtime wages from Epic Systems and Cerner Corporation.
+Ms. Snapp has represented thousands of employees across the country in their claims for unpaid wages and overtime, including a class of Epic Systems Quality Assurance workers — read about it here.
+Recently, she recovered $1.85 million for a group of salespersons denied their commissions – read about it here.
+Ms. Snapp is currently working on behalf of employees seeking to recover unpaid overtime wages from Epic Systems and Cerner Corporation.
 Learn more about these cases.
-Ms. Snapp also helped obtain a successful settlement for 241 families in the Town of Jackson, Wisconsin who were impacted by groundwater contamination as a result of a gasoline pipeline rupture: learn more about the case here.
+She also helped obtain a successful settlement for 241 families in the Town of Jackson, Wisconsin who were impacted by groundwater contamination as a result of a gasoline pipeline rupture: learn more about the case here.

 Ms. Snapp received her J.D., cum laude, Order of the Coif, from the University of Wisconsin Law School, where she also earned a certificate in Consumer Health Advocacy.
 Ms. Snapp received a B.S. in Biochemistry and Psychology from the University of Wisconsin – Madison.